matteobisardi/SeqEvol/README.md

 --------
 Given a DNA wildtype (wt) sequence and the DCA parameters inferred from the relative protein family, the package provides a function to generate a Multiple Sequence Alignment (MSA) of protein sequences evolved from the wt via Gibbs Markov Chain Monte Carlo (MCMC) sampling.

 The user can control sequence divergence, selection pressure and number of sequences generated.
-The phylogeny is star-like.
+The resulting phylogeny is star-like.

-It has been showen that MSAs generated in this way can recapitulate the statistics of recent protein evolution experiments [Protein Structural Information and Evolutionary Landscape by In Vitro Evolution](https://academic.oup.com/mbe/article/37/4/1179/5610534?login=true) and [Protein Structure from Experimental Evolution](https://www.sciencedirect.com/science/article/pii/S2405471219304284).
+It has been showen that MSAs generated in this way recapitulate the statistics of recent protein evolution experiments [Protein Structural Information and Evolutionary Landscape by In Vitro Evolution](https://academic.oup.com/mbe/article/37/4/1179/5610534?login=true) and [Protein Structure from Experimental Evolution](https://www.sciencedirect.com/science/article/pii/S2405471219304284).

 Usage
 -----